National Debate Coaches Association National Championships

 PF: I'd rather not need to read any docs/evidence in order to decide how I'm voting, but if it comes down to that, I will (begrudgingly) scrutinize your evidence.
 Feel free to run any experimental/non-traditional arguments you want, but please make these decisions IN GOOD FAITH.
 Don't shoehorn theory in where it doesn't apply & don't run it manipulatively.
 I am admittedly not techy-tech girl, but I am always listening comprehensively & flowing.

-In Congress rounds, I judge based on a competitor’s skill in the following areas: argumentation, ethicality, presentation, & participation.
+Congress: I judge based on a competitor’s skill in the following areas: argumentation, ethicality, presentation, & participation.

 Argumentation: Your line of reasoning should be clear & concise; in your speeches & your CX, you should answer the questions at hand.
 Don’t sacrifice clarity for extra content – there should be no confusion regarding why the bill / resolution results in what you’re saying.
 You can make links without evidence, but they must be logically or empirically sound.